ckuhl/ckuhl.com/_posts/_draft/2018-03-05-resource-hog.md

 ---

-The discussion around ad blockers often centres around whether it is permissable to let advertising networks use your resources (battery life, processing power, &c).
+The discussion around ad blockers often centres around whether it is permissible to let advertising networks use your resources (battery life, processing power, &c).
 This is well-trodden ground, often to the point of smothering discussion around alternate uses of ad blockers.
 In a sense, I am also using my blocker of choice to conserve resources.
 However I use it to